parisd1992/FirstAdventure/README.md

 ### Instance Creation On Stack vs Heap

-It's interesting to see the different ways C++ let's you create objects and manage their memory, especially compared to Java.
+It was interesting to understand the different ways C++ let's you create objects and manage their memory; a fundamental concept for an object oriented language.

+This was something I did not think about when writing Java code.

 (Note: I'm assuming a basic understanding of memory management in Java / Operating Systems -e.g. what is the heap, stack, pass by reference, pass by value)